Boroldai: Career

 In 1255, Daniel of Galicia revolted against the Mongol rule.
 He repelled the initial Mongol assault under Orda's son Quremsa.
-Berke replaced Quremsa, son of his eldest brother, Orda, with the much experienced Borolday.
+Berke replaced Quremsa, son of his eldest brother Orda, with the much experienced Borolday.
 The latter led a force that overcame the resistance of Danylo of Halych in 1259.
 According to some sources, Daniel fled to Poland leaving his son and brother at the mercy of the Mongol army.
 He may have hidden in the castle of Galicia instead.
 The Mongols needed to halt Poland's aid to Daniel as well as war booty to feed the demand of their soldiers.
 Boroldai forced him to demolish all walls of cities in Galich and Volhynia.
 The Mongols knew that the Lithuanians had raided Mongol vassals, Smolensk and Torzhok, in the previous year.
 Alongside Talabuga Khan and Nogai, Boroldai led a punitive expedition against the Grand Duchy of Lithuania.
 The Mongols attacked Lithuania, but the Lithuanians fled before the decisive battle.
 After pillaging several villages and towns in Lithuania, Borolday returned to Galich and demanded Daniel assist him in his battle against the Poles.
 The Rus soldiers under Daniel's son, Lev, and brother, Vasily, joined the Mongol expedition.
 Lublin, Sandomierz, Zawichost, Kraków, and Bytom were ravaged and plundered by the Mongol army.
 Berke had no intention of occupying or conquering Poland.
-After this raid Pope Alexander IV tried without success to organize a crusade against the Mongols.
+After this raid, Pope Alexander IV tried without success to organize a crusade against the Mongols.

-After 1259, Boroldai's name does not appear again in Russian annals.
-A general named Burulday was killed in the battle at the Terek River on January 13, 1263, during the Berke–Hulagu war.
+After 1259, Boroldai's name does not appear again in Rus' chronicles.
+A general named Burulday was killed in the battle at the Terek River on 13 January 1263, during the Berke–Hulagu war.
 This may have been Boroldai.
-His name appears in the opera The Legend of the Invisible City of Kitezh and the Maiden Fevroniya by Nikolai Rimsky-Korsakov, and in Mongolian fairy tales.
+His name appears in the opera The Legend of the Invisible City of Kitezh and the Maiden Fevroniya (1907) by Nikolai Rimsky-Korsakov, and in Mongolian fairy tales.